GNS-Science/nzshm-documentation/docs/architecture/api_gateway_pattern.md

 ```

-The NSHM service APIs are all using [graphql standard](https://graphql.org/).
-This means that the API gateway can also provide [schema stitching](https://the-guild.dev/graphql/stitching/docs) to improve flexibilty and efficiencies that benefit the client application.

-In the Kororaa APP API Gateway example shown above we have a web application client which communicates with a single API Gateway endpoint via the DNS hostname/path **nshm-test.gns.cri.nz/kororaa-app-api**.
-This API gateway simply directs request by path to the associated lambda function i.e **nshm-kororaa-apigw-test-app**.
-This lambda function runs a lightweight node express application that stitches and proxies to the required  microservices.
+Kororaa connects to API Gateway at **nshm-api-test.gns.cri.nz/kororaa-app-api**.
+The gateway path maps to the associated lambda function i.e **nshm-kororaa-apigw-test-app**. in turn, this lambda function runs a lightweight node express service that stitches and proxies to the required microservices.

-Also shown as examples in the diagram above we have:

- - [Kororaa application API Gateway](/nzshm-documentation/components/nshm_kororaa_apigw/) which is the stitching app gateway for Koroaa.
+For Kororaa the microservices are:

- - [kororaa-graphql-api](/nzshm-documentation/components/kororaa_graphql_api) is an API microservice that deals with kororaa app specific functions e.g help text, science publications, model release history.
+ - [kororaa-graphql-api](/nzshm-documentation/components/kororaa_graphql_api) which handles Kororaa app specific functions e.g help text, science publications, model release history.

- - [solvis-graphql-api](/nzshm-documentation/components/solvis_graphql_api) is an API microservice that deals with solvis functions.
+ - [solvis-graphql-api](/nzshm-documentation/components/solvis_graphql_api) supports the rupture explorer map, and is based on the solvis library.

- - [nshm-toshi-api](/nzshm-documentation/components/nshm_toshi_api) is an API microservice for tracking experimental processes and artefacts (inputs and outputs).
+ - [nshm-hazard-graphql-api](/nzshm-documentation/components/nshm-hazard-graphql-api) supports the hazard curve and hazard map user queries.

  For more specific configurations please see **[API gateway deployments](../api_gateway_deployments)**.